httpsecure/kembang/examplesite/README.md

  your code here
 ```
 </pre>
-for style prefered you can try this :
+For style prefered you can try this :

 [https://swapoff.org/chroma/playground/](https://swapoff.org/chroma/playground/)

-for this theme using solarized-dark256
+For this theme using solarized-dark256

+## Favicon

+You can use favicon generator & put the favicon file inside **static** folder

 ## Installation